cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Fixed/Changed/Improved:
 - Fixed less aggressive AI because of production hack removed.
 Now its back and you can customize it(editable by .ini)
+- Naval is allowed in dynamic mode also.
+The AI doesn't wait for human anymore

 ---